-To apply, applicants must complete the online form by January 10, 2017.
+To apply, applicants must complete the online form by March 22, 2017.
 Once registered, applicants will be able to proceed to the application itself, and upload the following documents:

-- resume or bio: no more than two (2) pages
+- Resume or bio: No more than two (2) pages

 Complete guidelines in English, Spanish, and an easy-to-read version are available in the Download Files section on this page.
 If you have questions or experience technical difficulties with the online application form, please contact the Youth Exchange at [email protected].